 As these houses go, they are marketed on the Internet as “The Home Alone House” and so as easy as one would think for them to be scooped up on the real estate market, they are not.

 Now, granted, a huge part of that reason is that they are expensive.

-Millions of dollars and the taxes are ridiculous in Illinois.
+Millions of dollars and the taxes are quite ridiculous in Illinois.

-But a lot of people are not too willing to live in a home where they know people will be driving by daily to snap pictures, walk on the lawn, don’t do it, or ring the doorbell, again don’t.
+But a lot of people are not too willing to live in a home where they know people will be driving by daily to snap pictures, walk on the lawn, or, don’t do it, ring the doorbell.

 So this fence makes me smile because these owners put it up because I am sure they have had their share of yard walkers and doorbell ringers.

 But why am I smiling?

 Because they could have put a fence that blocked the house.

 Hell, they could have put up a privacy fence but they didn’t.

 The day we drove down this street was a quiet Wednesday morning at 10 am.